EmekaGdswill/EmekaGdswill/README.md

 - 👋 Hi, I’m @EmekaGdswill
-- 👀 I’m interested in Machine learning for communications and digital technology
+- 👀 I’m interested in Machine learning for digital technology and Multidisciplinary applications
-- 🌱 I’m currently learning distributed clock synchronization for wireless sensors
+- 🌱 I’m currently learning on diverse deep learning applications for Bio-informatics and Healthcare optimisation
 - 💞️ I’m looking to collaborate on projects in ML